-- 10. "...
+"10. ...
 [The Council has adopted a consistent approach, basing the SLP on the most recent independent objective assessment of housing requirements undertaken for the WM RSS Phase 2 Revision, including policy elements relating to the urban renaissance strategy and its associated distribution of development; the level of housing provision proposed in the SLP fully accords with this assessment.
 [The Council] has also considered the implications of more recent 2008 & 2011 household projections and undertaken further work to ensure that the proposed housing provision figure remains sound and robust.
-There is insufficient evidence to demonstrate that Solihull does not intend to full meet its J.P.L.
-1135 objectively assessed housing requirements and has thus failed to meet the requirements of the Duty to Cooperate.
-[In para.8 of the interim conclusions, he put that point thus: 'It cannot therefore be assumed that Solihull does not intend to fully meet its objectively assessed housing requirements and has thus failed to meet the requirements of the Duty to Cooperate.']
-Detailed concerns about the overall housing provision level, including the ['SHMA'], are dealt with under the housing issues, later in this report." - 24.
-"The Spatial Strategy is based on two main elements: firstly, the former WM RSS Phase 2 Revision, which established the overall scale and pattern of development in the Borough; and, secondly, the needs and opportunities identified in more recent studies through the process of preparing the SLP ..."
+There is insufficient evidence to demonstrate that Solihull does not intend to full meet its objectively assessed housing requirements and has thus failed to meet the requirements of the Duty to Cooperate.
+[In paragraph 8 of the interim conclusions, he put that point thus: 'It cannot therefore be assumed that Solihull does not intend to fully meet its objectively assessed housing requirements and has thus failed to meet the requirements of the Duty to Cooperate.
+[In paragraph 8 of the interim conclusions, he put that point thus: 'It cannot therefore be assumed that Solihull does not intend to fully meet its objectively assessed housing requirements and has thus failed to meet the requirements of the Duty to Cooperate.']
+Detailed concerns about the overall housing provision level, including the [SHMA], are dealt with under the housing issues, later in this report."

+"24.
+The Spatial Strategy is based on two main elements: firstly, the former WM RSS Phase 2 Revision, which established the overall scale and pattern of development in the Borough; and, secondly, the needs and opportunities identified in more recent studies through the process of preparing the SLP...."